Take two hundred and seventy-six — you know, this used to be fun

 - Grand Funk Railroad - "We're an American Band".
 Originally written as a reprisal to a member of Herman's Hermits (a British band) making fun of them in a bar.

-- Green Day - "Rock N' Roll Girlfriend"
+- Green Day - The "Rock N' Roll Girlfriend" segment from "Homecoming"

 - AC/DC - "It's A Long Way To The Top (If You Wanna Rock N' Roll)".
 Probably the most rousing, upbeat song ever recorded about how much it sucks to be in a band.